 When I first met Michael, he seemed shy but remarkably well behaved.
 While his brother Allan ran through the house with a plastic bag held overhead like a parachute, Michael entered the room aloofly, then curled up on the living room sofa, hiding his face in the cushions.
 “Can you come say hello?”
 Anne asked him.
 He glanced at me, then sprang cheerfully to his feet.
 “Sure!” he said, running to hug her.
 Reprimanded for bouncing a ball in the kitchen, he rolled his eyes like any 9-year-old, then docilely went outside.
 A few minutes later, he was back in the house, capering antically in front of Jake, who was bobbing up and down on his sit-and-ride scooter.

-Then in later scenes, you remove whatever hope of normalcy that this initial scene creates, before eventually coming around to the father’s hope that maybe Michael will turn out alright in the end.
+Then in later scenes, you remove whatever hope of normalcy that this initial scene creates, before eventually coming around to the father’s hope that maybe Michael will turn out all right in the end.
 How did you conceptualize that arc?

 How did you decide which of Michael’s physical characteristics to describe?

 It’s interesting, because I think there’s almost a different answer than what I do for adults.
-For adults, if I’m doing a profile I’m often looking for the telling detail — you want to illuminate their character.
+For adults, if I’m doing a profile I’m often looking for the telling detail—you want to illuminate their character.
 But with Michael, I was really struck by how beautiful he was.
-He had these beautiful high cheekbones and this pale skin — he looked sort of luminous and a little ethereal.
+He had these beautiful high cheekbones and this pale skin—he looked sort of luminous and a little ethereal.
 He was graceful.
 He was pretty.
-I’m not what sure what I imagined, but it might be that when you imagine psychopathy, you imagine personal ugliness.
+I’m not sure what I imagined, but it might be that when you imagine psychopathy, you imagine personal ugliness.
 You might think of a thug, kind of a Neanderthal brow and that sort of thing.
 I think I was really struck by the fact that he was the opposite of that.
 The thing I love about characterizations is when things are surprising.
-Even when they’re sort of in conflict — when two things don’t match, it forces your brain to start working.
+Even when they’re sort of in conflict—when two things don’t match, it forces your brain to start working.
 It’s the opposite of the easy cliché.

 What do you feel was the most important decision that you made in shaping this story?